-So we’re down to two days until the beginning of the Dublin Horse Show and three days until Ladies’ Day.
-If you’re going, you’ll have planned your outfit, chosen your hat and possibly planning your beauty routine as we speak.
-It’s one thing dressing up like a proper lady but you’ve got to pull the whole thing off, behaving like royalty.
+So we’re down to the final few days until the beginning of the Dublin Horse Show.
+If you’re going to Ladies’ Day, you’ll have planned your outfit, chosen your hat and possibly planning your beauty routine as we speak.
+It’s one thing dressing up like a proper lady but you’ve got to pull the whole thing off, behaving ladylike with poise.

 I highly recommend taking a little ladies’ day emergency kit and leaving it with your jacket at the cloakroom for unexpected mishaps:

 - A mini sewing kit with a thread matching your dress, a needle and a spare button and safety pin.
 Zips can fail, seams can give way it’s always best to be prepared.

 - Plasters/Band-Aids for blisters or those fabulous silicone blister plasters.
 Hobbling home with a blister is not an attractive look.

 - A painkiller for unexpected headaches, tight dresses and fascinators can cause the worst headaches, especially when you’re out in the sun.

 - Folding flat shoes like Rollasole or even flip flops that match the colour of your dress.

 Equestrian events mean standing on grass, the last thing you want to do is submerge expensive fabric covered heels into the grass, especially if it’s damp and stain your beautiful shoes.
 I’ve also lost heelcaps in cobblestones revealing the steel core which makes a horrendous sound on concrete and destroys wooden floors.
 One of my FAVOURITE inventions is from Clean Heels, you essentially pop these on your heels and they stop your heels submerging in the grass and make it easier to walk on cobbled pavements, they’re worth their weight in gold and you know what?
 You can buy them in Ireland in selected retailers, check your local stockist here.
 I’M OFF TO GET MINE!